 - Literatuur, landschap en ecologie - Gaston Franssen, Marrigje Paijmans en Feike Dietz

 - Modern Yiddish Language Acquisition - Daniella Zaidman-Mauer

 - Sex/Race/Trans: Human Life-Forms – Diego Semerene

 All students and staff members of the Faculty of Humanities have been invited to nominate a course for the Education Award 2023.
 The deadline to propose a nominated course has been reached, but soon you will be able to make your voice heard when voting for the Audience Award!
 The teachers of the nominated subjects will be talking about their nominated course in a video; the subject with the most votes wins.

 During the award ceremony on 29 June 2023 (from 17:00) in VOX-POP, the jury will announce the winning course.
 The winner of the Audience Award will also be announced during the ceremony.
-Both winners will receive a cash prize from the Dean, Marieke de Goede.
+Both winners will receive a cash prize of 2000 euro from the Dean, Marieke de Goede.